 4. Cloud Computing Reduces Employment

 As with many technological shifts, where jobs are lost, jobs are also created.
-While it may not be necessary for every business to have an on-site Network Manager following a migration to the cloud, there will be more opportunities opening up with cloud providers as they look for those with suitable skills and expertise to maintain and grow their businesses.
+While it may not be necessary for every business or school to have an on-site Network Manager following a migration to the cloud, there will be more opportunities opening up with cloud providers as they look for those with suitable skills and expertise to maintain and grow their businesses.

 5. Cloud Migration is Too Complicated